sodazone/ocelloids-services/packages/server/guides/ADMINISTRATION.md

 # Administration Guide

-This guide provides an overview of the XCM Monitoring Server administration.
+This guide provides an overview of the Ocelloids Service Node administration.

-## Storage

-The server stores its data in the filesystem using LevelDB.
-The location of the database is configured through a command line argument or an environment variable.

 ## HTTP API